zalando/skipper/docs/reference/filters.md

 ## apiUsageMonitoring

-The `apiUsageMonitoring` filter adds API related metrics to the monitoring.

-WARNING: This is an experimental filter and needs to be enabled explicitly at `skipper` startup.
+The `apiUsageMonitoring` filter adds API related metrics to the Skipper monitoring.
+It is by default not activated.
+Activate it by providing the `-enable-api-usage-monitoring` flag at Skipper startup.
+In its deactivated state, it is still registered as a valid filter (allowing route configurations to specify it), but will perform no operation.
+That allows, per instance, production environments to use it and testing environments not to while keeping the same route configuration for all environments.

-NOTE: Make sure to activate the metrics flavour proper to your environment in order to get those metrics.
+NOTE: Make sure to activate the metrics flavour proper to your environment using the `metrics-flavour` flag in order to get those metrics.

 Example:
 ```bash